“The day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 The more clearly we understand the symptoms of trauma and stress within us, the more readily we’ll be able to name it.
 When you can name it, we can then approach it through the lens of curiosity and compassion to bring recovery and regulation to our nervous system.

-— Former Client, Drop-In Sessions, Paris
+— Former Client, Arrival Package, Paris

 “I am shy, but I love our sessions.
 Djinane is very present and playful in making me meet myself with love.
 This is something so new to me that bodies hold onto and express the unresolved stresses of life.
 Learning how I show up has been life changing.”